Have a question?

 The term “fossil fuel” refers to any source of energy made from fossilized plants or animals.
 This organic matter is compressed and heated over millions of years until it forms coal, oil, or natural gas.
 The reason these fuels contribute to global warming is that burning them releases carbon dioxide (CO2).

 But burning fossil fuels also produces other pollutants, including sulfur dioxide, ozone, nitrogen oxides, and soot.
-Soot is especially dangerous: when it’s small enough, we can inhale it into our lungs, causing asthma, bronchitis, and lung cancer.1 And this is not a small problem.
+Soot is especially dangerous: When it’s small enough, we can inhale it into our lungs, causing asthma, bronchitis, and lung cancer.1 And this is not a small problem.
 Health problems caused by air pollution lead to around 7 million deaths every year worldwide.2

 Even if there isn’t a fossil fuel plant near your house, fossil fuels can still pollute your air.
 Americans are also exposed to air pollution from gasoline-burning cars—which, in the U.S., are also among the biggest contributors to climate change.
 “Cars and trucks emit nitrogen oxides; those form ozone in the atmosphere,” says Selin.
 “They also emit CO2.
 So gasoline-burning cars are contributing to ozone pollution.
 They’re contributing to local air quality problems, and also contributing to climate change."